joaoflf/remote-config-dashboard/README.md

 ### Development
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` to launch the web server and json mock api server.
+Navigate to `http://localhost:4200/` for the web app and http://localhost:3000/ for the api.
 The app will automatically reload if you change any of the source files.

 ## Next steps
 The imediate next step is develop a separate web API in ExpressJS+MongoDB or similar to manage and serve the configs.